evolvingstuff/vdw2/content/posts/vitamin-d-levels-vs-disease-and-best-practices.md

 ---

-##### 40-150 ng of Vitamin D need to <a href="/posts/is-50-ng-of-vitamin-d-too-high-just-right-or-not-enoughtreat-health-problems" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Is 50 ng of vitamin D too high, just right, or not enough|treat health problems">Is 50 ng of vitamin D too high, just right, or not enough|treat health problems</a>
+##### 40-150 ng of Vitamin D need to <a href="/posts/is-50-ng-of-vitamin-d-too-high-just-right-or-not-enough" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Is 50 ng of vitamin D too high, just right, or not enough">treat health problems</a>